 Has creation science been a success?

 I’m not saying there aren’t any young creation scientists who are making an impact.
-I’m saying that for a movement that claims the evidence is overwhelming for a young earth and with 30 solid years of training and recruiting scientists to take up the mantle of creation science the response has been rather underwhelming.
-In the following post, I will look at a measure of the intellectual output of creation science: its professional publications.
+I’m saying that for a movement that claims the evidence is overwhelming for a young earth and with 30 solid years of training and recruiting scientists to take up the mantle of creation science, the response has been rather underwhelming.